 Have you ever wondered why a burglar picks one house to rob rather than another?
 It is not just bad luck on the homeowner’s part.
 Chances are the burglar picked that home because he saw something that made the home look like an easy mark.
 Burglars watch what goes on around neighborhoods before they make their moves.

 Want to prevent your home from standing out as an easy mark to a burglar?
-Here are our top nine tips for improving home security:
+Here are our top eight tips for improving home security:

 1. Build Good Relationships with Your Neighbors